virtual-meme-machine/fedora-desktop/README.md

     cd ~/fedora-desktop
     ./src/main.py
     ```
-5. Select the configuration actions you want the tool to preform, then click 'Begin Setup'
+5. Select the configuration actions you want the tool to perform, then click 'Begin Setup'

 ---